 Change blindness is a phenomenon to illustrate our inability to identify visual changes.
 Even when such changes are dramatic we sometimes fail to notice them.
 This is simply because we are focused on something else or because the change is too gradual.
 There are many examples online where you can test how good you are in seeing things change.

 When you take this phenomenon to business it becomes evident why it is that we often fail to see ‘the next big thing’ or when we miss out on something that seems so obvious years later.
 People often ask me how they can become better at noticing these changes.
 One thing that works is to change your perspective often.
 Talk to people from a different industry, talk to your customers, talk to your recent hires and ask them what they see.
 This is a great way to avoid some of the change blindness that otherwise might occur (as soon as somebody tells you there was a gorilla running through the crowd in one of the examples above you can never not see it anymore).
 But you also have to accept that you can never see it all.

 Do it yourself

-Interestingly, at the start I was always completely off, because the things that I had written down were way too big and dramatic.
-After a while when I started to make it smaller and when I took my calendar as a guide I became better at it: making myself aware not of the big things, but the small perceptual changes.
+Interestingly, at the start I was always completely off.
+The things that I had written down were way too big and dramatic.
+After a while, when I started to make it smaller and took my calendar as a guide, I became better at it.
+I made myself aware of the small perceptual changes.
 In a way it is training some type of ‘hyper awareness for change’, which is one ingredient that can help organizations become better at reacting to change with agility.
 Try it out and see what it does for you.